tinuwalther/tinuwalther.github.io/_authors/tinu.md

 name: Martin Walther
 position: Chief Editor
 ---
-Tinu is a Systems Engineer Windows and PowerShell Scripter.
+Tinu is a DevOps Engineer on Windows and PowerShell Scripter.